Explore

 Restoring Royal Power

-Through the Reduction, he reclaimed vast lands and wealth from the nobility—returning them to the Crown.
-This move strengthened royal finances and reduced aristocratic power.
+Determined to prevent future instability, Karl XI initiated one of the most significant political transformations in Swedish history.
+Through the Reduction, he reclaimed vast lands and wealth from the nobility, returning them to the Crown.
+This strengthened royal finances and curtailed aristocratic influence.

-⚖The King Who Judged His Nobles
+⚖️The King Who Judged His Nobles

 The Indelningsverket: A New Army